-For my postdoctoral research, I am working with Dr. Colleen Anne Dell and an interdisciplinary team and research advisory group to learn more about a wholistic, responsive support: therapy dog visits.
-For this study, Fostering PAWSitive wellbeing and support: A qualitative study with therapy dog-handler teams and service providers I will be facilitating qualitative interviews with therapy dog handlers and service providers to understand a) how to further support therapy dog-handler teams’ wellbeing and b) how to foster therapy dog-handler teams’ support of people dealing with mental health and/or substance use concerns.
+For this postdoctoral project, I worked with Dr. Colleen Anne Dell and an interdisciplinary team and research advisory group to learn more about a wholistic, responsive support: therapy dog visits.
+For this study, Fostering PAWSitive wellbeing and support: A qualitative study with therapy dog-handler teams and service providers I facilitated qualitative interviews with therapy dog handlers and service providers to understand a) how therapy dog-handler teams have experienced the COVID-19 pandemic thus far, and b) how to strengthen training and policies for St. John Ambulance therapy dog-handler teams visiting with people with mental health and/or substance use concerns.

 My inspiration for this research comes from:

 - My PhD, which highlighted the importance of responsive, inclusive supports,

 - My relationship with non-human animals-I grew up with horses and have been training with my Great Dane, Opal, with the goal of becoming a certified therapy dog-handler team with the St. John Ambulance Therapy Dog program (we also visited online as a Therapy Dog in Training Team with PAWS Your Stress in 2020 and 2021), and